nf-core/eager/docs/usage.md

 Specify the minimum percent identity (or similarity) a squence must have to the reference for it to be retained.
 Default is 85

+Only used when `--metagenomic_tool malt` is also supplied

 #### `--malt_mode`

 Use this to run the program in 'BlastN', 'BlastP', 'BlastX' modes to align DNA and DNA, protein and protein, or DNA reads against protein references respectively. respectively.
 Ensure your database matches the mode.
 Check the [MALT manual](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf) for more details.
 Default: 'BlastN'

-Only when `--metagenomic_tool malt` is also supplied is also supplied
+Only when `--metagenomic_tool malt` is also supplied

 #### `--malt_alignment_mode`